Frequently Asked Questions

 A: Instead of following just one traditional homeschool method, we’ve developed a multi-style, layered approach:

-This layered approach is what makes us different — it gives every child a way into the lesson.
+This layered approach is what makes us different, by giving every child a way into the lesson.

 Q: How long does each day of lessons take?